 Investors put their cash in the market in order to make more money, not lose it.
-So it can be befuddling, then, that some people are interested in bankruptcy investing—or, buying stock in Chapter 11 (bankrupt!) companies.
+So it can be befuddling, then, that some people are interested in bankruptcy investing—or, buying stock in Chapter 11 (bankrupt) companies.

 Different Types of Bankruptcy

-First, we’ll need to talk about the key types of bankruptcy, which is a complex, legal process that companies, municipalities, and individuals undergo when they’re unable to pay their debts.
+Bankruptcy is a complex, legal process that companies, municipalities, and individuals undergo when they’re unable to pay their debts.
 It’s important to know that just because a company declares bankruptcy doesn’t mean that it’s no longer an operating business.
-There are six different types of bankruptcy, known as chapters, with Chapters 7 and 11 applying to businesses.

 Chapter 7 Bankruptcy